Some vacation enthusiasts love their timeshare and use them often, but many timeshare owners would gladly sell you their timeshare for a penny.

 Hard-sell tactics are a key reason owners end up buying a timeshare they can’t use over the long run, Sussman said.
 Buyers are lured into sales presentations by free dinners, theater tickets or discounts on hotel bills.
 The presentations last hours, lubricated by free food and drinks.
 Then, the buyers are presented a stack of papers to sign.

 “They are zombies when they sign the contract,” Sussman said.
 “I have judges, I have clerks, I have doctors.
 They all come to me.
 I’m getting people out of these contracts that are burdensome and oppressive because at the time they signed them they really weren’t in their right mind.”
-Sussman recently filed a series of lawsuits accusing Las Vegas-based Diamond Resorts International sales people of falsely telling buyers their timeshares appreciate in value and are easily sold and the property could be used by their heirs when they die.
-A retired Oceanside couple with no income paid $150,000 for timeshare contracts with Diamond, a recent Orange County lawsuit said.
+Sussman recently filed a series of lawsuits accusing a timeshare company’s sales people of falsely telling buyers their timeshares appreciate in value and are easily sold and the property could be used by their heirs when they die.
+A retired Oceanside couple with no income paid $150,000 for timeshare contracts with the timeshare company, a recent California lawsuit said.

 “You’re told it’s an investment… It’s not,” Sussman said.
 “It’s a liability … because of the maintenance fees you have to pay every year if you go on vacation every year or not.”